Welcome to the Las Cruces Museums!

 The Las Cruces Museum System is committed to ensuring the health and well-being of all our patrons and staff.

-Per the most recent public health order issued by the State of New Mexico regarding COVID-19, masks are REQUIRED for all guests ages 2 and up, regardless of vaccination status.
-The health order is in effect until the State allows it to expire.
+Per the most recent public health order issued by the State of New Mexico regarding COVID-19, masks are no longer required indoors, however we encourage our guests to still practice safe distancing while visiting our museums.

 The Museum of Nature and

-Science, the Museum of Art, Branigan Cultural Center and the Railroad Museum are OPEN with no reservations needed!
+Science, the Museum of Art, Branigan Cultural Center and the Railroad Museum are OPEN.
 Our normal operating hours are: